PreviousErik/Unity_Console/README.md

 To call the other variant that has the name and age, you type "/FirstCommand Erik 27" and the console will convert the text into the variables and then call the function using the entered values.

 ## Context help

-There are 2 features that helps you get references to things.

-### Player reference

-You can get a reference to the player by overriding the GetPlayerReference() in your console extension, and you can use this as a references in your *console-commands*.

-> [!NOTE]
-> As of right now, this is not implemented fully, and will not work.

 ### Object reference

 You can get a reference to any object by clicking on it while the console is open, you will get a log in the console that will tell you what you last clicked on, and it will be available to reference in your *console-commands*